oelarnes/spells/README.md

 Next, card attributes are calculated and joined to the base aggregate view by name, and an additional grouping is performed if requested by the user to produce the *aggregate view*.

 A final extension and selection stage is applied to the aggregate view, which is where weighted averages like GIH WR are calculated.
-Polars expression language enables aggregations to be represented as expressions and broadcasted back to the row level, enabling Spells to support arbitrary chains of aggregation and extension at the aggregate view level.
+Polars expression language enables aggregations to be represented as expressions and broadcast back to the row level, enabling Spells to support arbitrary chains of aggregation and extension at the aggregate view level.
 For example, one could calculate the mean of a metric over groups by archetype, regress a metric by a function of that mean, then calculate the mean of that regressed metric, all expressed declaratively as column expressions and simply specified by name in the `summon` api call.

 So that's it, that's what Spells does from a high level. `summon` will hand off a Polars DataFrame which can be cast to pandas, sorted, filtered, used to be generate plots or whatever you like.
 If a task can be handled as easily via a chained call or outside library, it should stay that way, but if you have a request for features specific to the structure of limited data that could be handled in a general way, please reach out!
 In particular I am interested in scientific workflows like maximum likelihood estimation, but I haven't yet considered how to build it into Spells.